Upwardfi/docs/source/includes/settlements.md

 ]
 ```

-This API checks if user's employer is supported through Highline and will return success or failure based on eligibility.
+This API return the settlements, based on the provided product id.

 `GET http://api.highline.co/products/{id}/settlements`